Anglo-Mughal war (1686–1690): Events

 In 1685, Admiral Nicholson was sent out with twelve warships, carrying 200 pieces of cannon and 600 men, to be reinforced by 400 men from Madras.
 His instructions were to capture and fortify Chittagong, with 200 additional guns placed on board, to demand the cession of the encompassing territory, to conciliate the Zamindars and Taluqdars, to establish a mint, and to enter into a treaty with the ruler of Arakan.
 But the fleet was dispersed during the voyage, and several of the vessels entered the Hooghly instead of steering to Chittagong, joining English troops from Madras, and anchoring off the Company's factory.

 The arrival of the formidable expedition alarmed Shaista Khan, and he offered to compromise his differences with the English; but an unforeseen event brought the negotiation to an abrupt close.
 Three English soldiers, strolling through the marketplace of Hooghly, quarrelled with Mughal officials, and were severely beaten.
 After that, Nicholson dispatched a force to capture the town.

 In 1686, new negotiations started in Chuttanutty which the Mughals intentionally prolonged till their troops could be assembled to attack the English encampment, and English commander Job Charnock retired with his soldiers and establishments to the island of Ingelee, at the mouth of the Hooghly River.
 It was a low and deadly swamp, covered with long grass, without any fresh water.
 In three months, half of the English troops had died from disease.

 In 1688, an English fleet was dispatched to blockade the Mughal harbours in the Arabian Sea on the western coast of India.
 Merchantmen containing Muslim pilgrims to Mecca (as part of the hajj) were among those captured.
 Upon hearing of the blockade, Emperor Aurangzeb resumed negotiations with the English.
 However, the Company sent out reinforcements commanded by Captain Heath who on his arrival disallowed the treaty then pending and proceeded to Balasore which he bombarded unsuccessfully.
 He then sailed to Chittagong; but finding the fortifications stronger than he had anticipated, landed at Madras.

 After that, Emperor Aurangzeb issued orders for the occupation of the East India Company's possessions across the subcontinent, and the confiscation of their property.
 As a result, possessions of East India Company were reduced to the fortified towns of Madras and Bombay.

-In 1689, the strong Mughal fleet from Janjira commanded by Sidi Yaqub and composed of Mappila from the Ethiopian Empire blockaded the East India Company fort in Bombay.
+In 1689, the strong Mughal fleet from Janjira commanded by Sidi Yaqub and composed of Siddi from the Ethiopia blockaded the East India Company fort in Bombay.
 After a year of resistance, a famine broke out due to the blockade, the Company surrendered, and in 1690 the company sent envoys to Aurangzeb's court to plea for a pardon and to renew the trade firman.
-The company's envoys had to prostrate themselves before the emperor, pay a large imperial fine of 1,500,000 rupees, and promise better behavior in the future.
+The company's envoys had to prostrate themselves before the emperor, pay a large imperial fine of 150,000 rupees, and promise better behavior in the future.
 Emperor Aurangzeb then ordered Sidi Yaqub to lift the siege of Bombay and the company subsequently re-established itself in Bombay and set up a new base in Calcutta.